 - Add parsley or chopped chives for garnish.

-- Can it be made ahead for guests?
-Well yes, at least partially.
+- The roasted halibut with tomatoes and capers can be partially make ahead.
 Before guests arrive, have the tomato caper topping ready to go.
-Saute the halibut, then remove from the stovetop and cover it with foil to keep it warm.
+Saute the halibut, then remove from the stove top and cover it with foil to keep it warm.
 Just before dinner, pop everything in the oven for 3-6 minutes to finish roasting.

 - 3/4 lb halibut, skinless (or cod), 1 1/2 inch thick or more